LOCO185/Gym-Shark-App/README.md

 ## How To Login and Use The App :
-### Sign In With Valid Email and Password.
+### 1.Sign In With Valid Email and Password.
-### Sign Up With Valid Email and Password.
+### 2.Sign Up With Valid Email and Password.
-### Browse the Home Page , pick a category men's or women's browse and check the instruction of every workout, and how to it in a good form.
+### 3.Browse the Home Page , pick a category men's or women's browse and check the instruction of every workout, and how to it in a good form.

 ## Project link